 Bird Feeding for Spring Migrants

 What birds stopover at your feeders?
-Having a wide variety of different foods and plenty of water for birds is a good strategy for draw a wide variety of birds to your backyard.
+Having a wide variety of different foods and plenty of water for birds is an excellent strategy for draw a wide variety of birds to your backyard.

 Passerines and songbirds migrate during the night.
 Hawks and raptors (such as owls) migrate during the day.
 Check your feeders in the very early morning when the songbird migrants are looking for something good to eat.